microsoft/OMS-docker/health/HealthOnboarding.md

 ### AKS Engine Onboarding
+Before proceeding with the onboarding steps, opt out of monitoring using the steps outlined [here]

 1. Add Container Insights Solution to your workspace using the instructions [here](http://aka.ms/coinhelmdoc)
 2. Tag your AKS-Engine cluster appropriately using the instructions [here](http://aka.ms/coin-acs-tag-doc)
 3. Set the current k8s context to be your AKS Engine cluster (the kube-config should refer to your AKS-Engine cluster)